Enhanced binding of an N-particle system interacting with a scalar field II.Relativistic version: Preliminaries

-The existence of the ground state of the standard Nelson Hamiltonian was proven in e.g., \cite{bfs98,spo98,ger00,sas05} under some conditions.
-The most basic assumptions for proving the existence of a ground state are both \bi \item[ (1)] infrared regular condition, \item[ (2)] the existence of ground state of the zero-coupling Hamiltonian. \ei On the contrary the enhanced binding is the phenomena such that $N$-particles are bound whenever a sufficiently strong coupling to a scalar bose field is turned on, and a ground state appears whether the zero-coupling Hamiltonian has ground state or not.
-In the intuitive level we can expect that the strong coupling derives attractive effective pair-potentials among particles, under which $N$-particles are bound and the total system has a ground state.
+The existence and the absence of a ground state for physically reasonable Hamiltonians of quantum field theory has been however proven so far under some assumptions.
+The existence of the ground state of the standard Nelson Hamiltonian \cite{nel64} was in particular proven in e.g., \cite{bfs98,spo98,ger00,sas05}, where the most basic assumptions for proving the existence of a ground state are \begin{description} \item[(1)] infrared regular condition, \item[(2)] the existence of ground state of $K_0$. \end{description} In particular assumption (2) tells us that Hamiltonians $K_0+\alpha\ki $ \emph{also} has a ground state for arbitrary values of $\alpha$.

+It is found however that an interaction with quantum fields enhances the binding energy, which suggests that a Hamiltonian with \emph{sufficiently large} coupling constants may have a ground state whether $K_0$ has a ground state or not.
+If $K_0+\alpha\ki $ with {sufficiently large} coupling constants has a ground state whether $K_0$ has a ground state or not, then it is said that \emph{enhanced binding} occurs.
+Enhanced binding is initiated by \cite{hs01} and in the previous paper \cite{hs08} enhanced binding is shown for a system of $N$-\emph{nonrelativistic} particles governed by Sch\"odinger operator and linearly coupled to a massless scalar bose field.
+In this paper replacing the nonrelativistic particles with \emph{relativistic} ones, we show the enhanced binding.

+Finally we give some comments on related works on enhanced binding.
+The enhanced binding is studied so far for the various kind of models in quantum field theory.
+In \cite{hs01} the enhanced binding of the Pauli-Fierz model with the dipole approximation is studied.
+In \cite{hss11} a complement result of \cite{hs01} is established, i.e., the absence of ground state for sufficiently small coupling constant is shown.
+See also \cite{ak03,blv05,bv04,ceh03,cvv03,hvv03} for the related works.